rajneweins/Pytest_TDD_end_to_end_framework/README.md

 We welcome contributions to this automation framework.
 If you have improvements, bug fixes, or new features to add, please create a pull request.

 ## License
-This automation framework is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as needed.
+This automation framework is open-source.
+Download it and feel free to use, modify, and distribute it as needed.

 With this update, your README now includes information about the `conftest.py` and `execute_tests.py` files, which are essential for the setup and execution of tests within your automation framework.